antaresproject/docs/docs/getting_started/contributing.md

         * Internal - Internal development (eg.: Performance)
         * Other  - All others

-    If you worked on fix which resolve reported issue, you should add new line on the top of the "Fixes" section.
+    If you've been working on a fix which resolves a reported issue, you should add a new line on the top of the "Fixes" section.
 Here is an example

     <pre class="codehilite language-bash"><code class="language-bash">
      **Fixes**

     *<#ISSUE_NUM> a desription of bug</code></pre>

-    For rest of all, add description into sections which describe your work.
+    For rest of updates just add a description into sections which describe your work.

 9. Commit your work

-    First of all add the files you want to push into repository:
+    First of all, add the files that you want to push into the repository:

     <pre class="codehilite language-bash">
         <code class="language-bash">